mattzcarey/aws-comsum-gen-ai-workshop/instructions/3-giving-context.md

 ### Bonus task

 Try to add more facts to the prompt.
 Maybe copy and paste a whole article.
 What happens to the answers from the chatbot?
 Do you get any errors?
+Keep adding more words until things get weird.

 ## RAG